EdgarasMon/portfolioPage/README.md

 Site is created for projects showing purposes.
-Functionalities: interactive React and Material UI components and design, Contact form for sending email.
+Functionalities: interactive React and Material UI components and design, Contact form for sending email, sound ant theme functionalities